Jhosivani Guerrero de la Cruz

 The Mexican government’s announcement came on the heels of an Inter-American Commission on Human Rights (IACHR) investigation, and the report published days earlier by the The Interdisciplinary Group of Independent Experts (GIEI,) disputing the official account given by the government that the students were killed by an organized crime gang and incinerated in the garbage dump in Cocula.

-The Guerrero de la Cruz family rejects the government’s claim that the remains belong to their son Jhosivani.
+The Guerrero de la Cruz family rejected the government’s claim that the remains found at the Rio San Juan belong to their son Jhosivani.

-Martina preserves Jhosivani's room just as he left it; she keeps his clothes and the new sneakers that his older brothers have given him.
-His nieces and nephews are taking care the jacaranda tree that he entrusted to them until he returns.
+Doña Martina has preserved Jhosivani's room just as he left it; she keeps his clothes and the new sneakers that his older brothers have given him.
+His nieces and nephews are taking care the jacaranda tree that he entrusted to them.